10play/10tap-editor/website/docs/examples/customKeyboard.md

     autofocus: true,
     DEV: true,
     bridgeExtensions: [
-      // It is important to spread StarterKit AFTER our extended plugin,
+      // It is important to spread StarterKit BEFORE our extended plugin,
-      // as plugin duplicated will be ignored ImageBridge.configureExtension({
+      // as plugin duplicated will be ignored ...TenTapStartKit,
+      ImageBridge.configureExtension({
         inline: true,
       }),
-        ...TenTapStartKit,
     ],
   });
   const TapRef = useRef(null);